websights

 Sectional view of refined mesh around the impeller and inlet of a centrifugal pump

-The Subsonic analysis type provides a very robust, automated binary-tree-based meshing algorithm producing hexahedral cells suitable for the underlying Finite Volume-based CFD solver.
+The Multi-purpose analysis type provides a very robust, automated binary-tree-based meshing algorithm producing hexahedral cells suitable for the underlying Finite Volume-based CFD solver.
 The meshing algorithm is highly parallelized for multiple CPU cores, reducing high-quality mesh generation times by considerable margins, and requires fewer cells to achieve the same level of accuracy and rapid solver convergence.
 Another feature is the automatic generation of optimal mesh interfaces between the rotating and stationary components of the system being simulated.

-Cavitation
+Conquer Cavitation

 Cavitation simulation results showing volume fraction of gas contours in proximity to the impeller blades, red indicates the highest volume fraction, blue is zero volume fraction